The Myth of the Perfect Consumer Business Objectives (HL)

 If MC is greater than MR?
 You’re losing money on each extra unit - time to hit the brakes.

-At MR = MC, you’re balancing perfectly.
+At the MR = MC point, you’re balancing perfectly.
 No extra gains, no extra losses.
-You’re at peak profitability - like a business version of zen.

 Take Apple, for instance.
 They don’t just randomly decide to produce 74 million iPhones in a quarter because it feels right.
 They’ve modelled their output so that, ideally, the cost of making one more phone is roughly equal to the extra revenue it’ll bring in.
 They maximise profit by carefully dancing along that MR = MC line.
 (With maybe a touch of "creativity" from their pricing team.)